json2d/hexacubic/README.md

 ### `H.edgesOf(hexagon)` [aliases: `H.boundaryOf`]
 #### `Coord → Edges[]`

-Creates a function that returns the edges of a source hexagon
+A function that returns the edges of a source hexagon
 ##### Parameters

 - `hexagon (Coord)`: The cube coordinate of the center point of the source hexagon.